Benzon007/Benzon007/README.md

 # 💫 About Me:
-I'm a content producer and full-stack developer creating my own little <br>piece of the digital world at a time. <br>Every coding project is created from the ground up, <br>starting with planning and designing and ending with using <br>code to solve practical problems.
+I'm a computer science student trying to create my own little <br>piece of the digital world at a time. <br>Every coding project is created from the ground up, <br>starting with planning and designing and ending with using <br>code to solve practical problems.

 ## 🌐 Socials: